-Federal regulations require that all TMDL analyses include a margin of safety (MOS) to account for uncertainties regarding the relationship between load and waste load allocations, and water quality.
+Federal regulations require that all TMDL analyses include a margin of safety (MOS) to account for uncertainties regarding the relationship between load and WLA, and water quality.
 The MOS may be either explicit or implicit in the analysis, or both.